cbanbury/ex-spect/README.md

-# ex-spect
+# Raman Tools
-Simple tool for analysing raw data from Raman spectroscopy.
+A suite of tools for storing data from Raman spectra and analysing spectra.

 ## Planned Features:
 - Drag and Drop file upload from `.txt` spectral data